-Bangle bracelets Bindis Tikkas are few among numerous choices of accessories that a women can use to enhance there outfits for any occasions.
-Bangles (aka churi or choodi) are traditional ornaments worn mostly by South Asian women in India, Pakistan and Bangladesh.
-It is tradition that the bride will try to wear as many small glass bangles as possible at her wedding, therefore, honeymoon would end when the last bangle breaks.
-Bangles also have a very traditional value in Hinduism and it is considered inauspicious to be bare armed for a married woman.
+Bangle bracelets Bindis Tikkas are few among numerous choices of accessories to enhance any outfit for your occasion.
+Bangles (aka churi or choodi) are traditional ornaments wore mostly by South Asian women in India, Pakistan and Bangladesh.
+It is tradition that the bride will try to wear as many small glass bangles as possible at her wedding.
+Therefore, honeymoon would end when the last bangle breaks.
+Bangles also have traditional value in Hinduism and it is inauspicious to remain bare arm for a married woman.

-Traditionally, a bindi is a bright red dot worn in the center of the forehead close to the eyebrows, but it can also be a sign or piece of jewelry.
-For Hindus, the place where the bindi is placed is said to be the spot of “concealed wisdom.”
-It is supposed to protect against demons and bad luck.
+Traditionally, bindi is bright red dot wore at the center of forehead between eyebrows.
+However, it can also be a sign or piece of jewelry.
+For Hindus bindi is the spot of wisdom.
+It serves as protection against demons and bad luck.
 Over the years the symbol has evolved into a fashion statement both in and outside of India.

 A tikka is a enormous component of fashion jewelry adornment by women of Indian bridal wear.
-So this fashion maang tikka is absolutely décor the bridal look in different intensity and with extra ordinary style and exactness of bridal beauty.
-Now we have a wide variety of Indian bridal maang tikka in stunning and elegant designs with bright colors astonished precious stones, beads, pearls and kundan.
+So this fashion maang tikka is absolutely décor the bridal look with extra ordinary style and exactness of bridal beauty.
+Now a days we have wide variety of maang tikka in stunning and elegant designs.
+Available in bright colors astonished precious stones, beads, pearls and kundan.
 Therefore, Bangle bracelets Bindis Tikkas became essential accessories complimenting women’s jewelry.

 Bangle bracelets Bindis Tikkas Trivia